 Vitamin D is made in the body following exposure of the skin to sunlight and a little comes from our diet.
 Some people are deficient in this vitamin due to lack of sunlight and it is hard to get enough from diet alone.
 Check our article Vitamin D and Breastfeeding for current recommendations on supplements for you and your baby.

-Iodine is a trace element found in sea food, cereals and grains which helps to make thyroid hormones.
-Levels of iodine in plants vary, depending how much iodine is available in the soil 33.
-As some diets can be low in iodine, some countries recommend routine iodine supplementation for breastfeeding mothers 3435.
-Requirements for iodine in pregnancy and lactation are high and if a mother is deficient this could affect thyroid gland function and milk supply (Marasco and West, 2020).
-Smoking can reduce iodine levels in breast milk even further 36 increasing the risk of iodine deficiency-induced brain damage.
+Iodine is a trace element found in sea food, seaweed, dairy produce, eggs and some plant foods.
+Iodine helps to make thyroid hormones which are important for making milk.
+Levels of iodine in plants vary, depending how much iodine is available in the soil.48 As some diets can be low in iodine, and breastfeeding mothers have a higher requirement, some countries recommend routine iodine supplementation.4950 Requirements for iodine in pregnancy and lactation are high and if a mother is deficient this could affect thyroid gland function and milk supply (Marasco and West, 2020).
+Smoking can reduce iodine levels in breast milk even further 51 increasing the risk of iodine deficiency-induced brain damage.

 In the UK the Association of UK Dietitians has produced a fact sheet on iodine discussing when supplements are needed during pregnancy and breastfeeding and the levels recommended.
 Consult with your health care professional whether iodine supplements are recommended where you live.